 My Observations:

-If you’re on an very tight budget, though, or if you don’t want to spend much on a manual grinder as you’re only going to be utilizing it for a few days on a trip for example, and you don’t understand when you’ll be using it again, then I can know the idea of spending as little as you can.
+If you’re on a very tight budget, even though, or if you don’t want to spend much on a manual mill as you’re only going to be utilizing it for a few days on a trip for example, and you don’t understand when you’ll be using it again, then I can know the idea of spending as little as you can.
 Personally, I’ve got into the habit over the years of not buying the cheapest preference, regardless of what it is that I’m buying.

 Check Price - Amazon UK